 Access to technology that fosters business growth without the costs associated with adding staff or risky asset investments has never been more important than now.
 Consequently, picking the right integrated manufacturing accounting software is crucial.
 To ensure the survival and growth of your company, it is imperative to identify the manufacturing software programs providing the lowest possible total cost of ownership with the quickest return on investment.
 Which software package you select is likely to be one of the most critical capital expenditure decisions your manufacturing company will make.

-The pricing of manufacturing software varies greatly depending on the functionalities you need, the size of your business, and the industry you’re in.
+The price of manufacturing software varies greatly depending on the functionalities you need, the size of your business, and the industry you’re in.